hashicorp/terraform-provider-google-beta/README.md

 The Terraform Google provider beta is a plugin that allows [Terraform](https://www.terraform.io) to manage resources on Google Cloud Platform.
 This provider is maintained by the [Terraform team at Google](https://cloudplatform.googleblog.com/2017/03/partnering-on-open-source-Google-and-HashiCorp-engineers-on-managing-GCP-infrastructure.html) and the Terraform team at [HashiCorp](https://www.hashicorp.com/)

-This is the ['google-beta' provider](https://github.com/hashicorp/terraform-provider-google-beta) which contains all the features in ['google' provider](https://github.com/hashicorp/terraform-provider-google) as well as the preview features and features at a beta [launch stage](https://cloud.google.com/products#product-launch-stages).
+This is the [`google-beta` provider](https://github.com/hashicorp/terraform-provider-google-beta) which contains all the features in [`google` provider](https://github.com/hashicorp/terraform-provider-google) as well as the preview features and features at a beta [launch stage](https://cloud.google.com/products#product-launch-stages).
 See [Provider Versions](https://registry.terraform.io/providers/hashicorp/google-beta/latest/docs/guides/provider_versions) for more details on how to use `google-beta`.

 ## Quick Starts